knmcguire/o3de_roboball/Doc/roboball_tutorial_10.md

 		self.ControlHeading = WrapAngle(self.ControlHeading + self.Properties.AvoidAngle )
 ```

-Now run the game and you'll see the ball bouncing away from the walls
+Now run the game and you'll see the ball bouncing away from the walls.

+Now let's add some obstacles to the scene, let's use the white box collider for it.

+Play the game and see how it handles the other obtacles.